Gain access to personalized product screening, the best pricing, rewards, and more!

 Sanitation

-Maintaining a clean area indoors and outdoors is an important step to take.
+Maintaining a clean area indoors and outdoors is an important step.
 Keep trash outdoors and in a can closed with a lid.
-Remove any clutter or desbris from your property, as this could be used by animals for nests or burrows.
-Any potential food sources such as pet food should be properly sealed in a container and stored away.
+Remove any clutter or debris from your property, as this could be used by animals for nests or burrows.
+Any potential food sources, such as pet food, should be properly sealed in a container and stored away.
 Regularly check the property for spots that retain water.

 Exclusion

-To avoid animals from entering your home, be sure to check the foundation for cracks and crevices.
+To prevent animals from entering your home, check the foundation for cracks and crevices.
 These can be sealed with Stuf-Fit Copper Mesh and caulk.
 Stuf-Fit is a breathable material that many animals cannot chew through.
 It will not rust and can be stuffed into cracks and crevices before sealing with caulk.
-Repair any voids or openings around the home or structure, such as damaged screens around windows or basement wells, and damaged or dilapidated fences.
+Repair any voids or openings around the home or structure, such as damaged screens around windows or basement wells and damaged or dilapidated fences.

 Key Takeaways

-• Successful trapping begins with successful identification.
-Do your best to correctly identify your animal pest as this will determine which size live trap you will need, and the bait type and placement.
+- Successful trapping begins with successful identification.
+Do your best to identify your animal pest correctly, as this will determine the size of the live trap you will need and the bait type and placement.

-• The Solutions Live Trap comes in three different sizes and should be large enough for the majority of the animal's body to fit in the cage, but not too big to where it can roam around.
-Bait the station with the specific bait for the animal you're trying to catch, or peanut butter.
+- The Solutions Live Trap comes in three different sizes.
+It should be large enough for the majority of the animal's body to fit in the cage but not too big for the animal to roam around.
+Bait the station with the specific bait for the animal you're trying to catch, such as peanut butter.
 Place the station in a shaded area.

-• Prevent animals from entering your home with Stuf-Fit Copper Mesh and caulk, while maintaining a clean property to avoid animals using your clutter for nests or foraging for food.
+- Prevent animals from entering your home with Stuf-Fit Copper Mesh and caulk.
+Maintain a clean property to prevent animals from using your clutter for nests or foraging for food.